What we have all anticipated for so long has finally happened: Summer, at least in a calendar, has started!

 And coming back to conspiracy theories: Consensys is heavily invested in the Ethereum blockchain ecosystem, the primary EOS competitor.

 What can be learned from all the controversies?
-That it is good to have them if they provoke healthy discussions.
+That it is good to have them if they inspire healthy discussions.
 Block.one is no stranger to controversy, but until it can defend its argument, any doubts and accusations play into their hands in the long run.
 Because in the end, the truth after a pinch of salt gets even tastier.

 Life goes on